pds-it

 4. visual storytelling and best practices

-• Difference between explorative & explanatory visualization
+• Difference between exploratory and explanatory visualization

 • Visual principles:

-• Common pitfalls: What makes a "bad" graphic?
+• Common Pitfalls: What Makes a "Bad" Graphic?

 5. interactive visualization with Plotly